louking/members/docs/meetings-admin-guide.rst

     if someone comes to the meeting who isn't in the Invites table, this can be recorded in the **Discussion** field -- use a bullet list for best formatting in the :term:`minutes` document

-add discussion about an :term:`agenda item`
+add discussion about an agenda item
 ---------------------------------------------
 To access the :term:`meeting's <meeting>` :ref:`Meeting view`, from :ref:`Meetings view` select the meeting and click **View Meeting**